connecticutCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Prepare for Traffic Court in Connecticut

-In Connecticut, each judicial district operates its procedures for traffic court.
-Thus, in preparing for a Connecticut traffic court, it is worth reviewing the rules of the district where your citation was issued.
+In Connecticut, each judicial district operates its own procedures for traffic court.
+Thus, in preparing for a Connecticut traffic court, reviewing the district's rules where your citation was issued is worth examining.
 In some districts, like Hartford, you may have the option to participate in a pre-trial diversion program for certain traffic violations, allowing you to avoid a conviction by completing a driver improvement course.
 Connecticut also offers a traffic violations bureau (TVB) where you can plead guilty and pay fines for minor traffic offenses without appearing in court.

 disclaimer